Roger Federer beats Italy's Lorenzo Sonego to reach French Open second round

 Kei Nishikori and Marin Cilic both won in straight sets and Cilic will next face struggling Grigor Dimitrov who let a two-set lead slip against Janko Tipsarevic before eventually prevailing in five.

-There was disappointment for Canada's teenage rising star Felix Auger-Aliassime who was forced to pull out after injury his groin playing in the final of the Lyon Open on Saturday.
+There was disappointment for Canada's teenage rising star Felix Auger-Aliassime who was forced to pull out after injuring his groin playing in the final of the Lyon Open on Saturday.

+We have the 2019 French Open covered from all angles via our website skysports.com/tennis.
+On the move?
+Head to our app for mobile devices and iPad, or follow our Twitter account @SkySportsTennis to join in the conversation.